-This feature allows you to create records of command activity, alarm actions and temperature readings for the DSM/RSM unit.
+This feature allows you to create records of command activity, alarm actions and temperature readings for the DSM/RSM/CPM unit.
 The Log features are enabled and configured via the System Parameters Menus.
-The DSM/RSM features three different event logs: the Audit Log, the Alarm Log and the Temperature Log:
+Depending on the specific model number, the DSM/RSM/CPM can display several event logs, including the Audit Log, the Alarm Log, the Current Metering Log, the Power Metering Log, the Power History Log and the Temperature Log:

-Audit Log: Creates a record of all port connection/disconnection, power switching, and reboot activity at the DSM/RSM unit, including reboots and switching caused by Load Shedding, Load Shedding Recovery, Ping No Answer Reboots and Scheduled Reboots.
+• Audit Log: Creates a record of all port connection/disconnection, power switching, and reboot activity at the DSM/RSM/CPM unit, including reboots and switching caused by Load Shedding, Load Shedding Recovery, Ping No Answer Reboots and Scheduled Reboots.
 In addition, the Audit Log also includes login/logout records for all users and connection/disconnection records for the serial ports.
 Each Log record includes a description of the activity that caused the power switching, port connection, login or reboot, the username for the account that initiated the action and the time date that each event occurred.

-Note: Power switching functions, reboot functions, load shedding, ping-noanswer reboots and scheduled reboots are only available on RSM-xRY Series units.
-Power related functions are not present on standard DSM Series and standard RSM Series units.
+Note: Power switching functions, reboot functions, load shedding, ping-noanswer reboots and scheduled reboots are only available on CPM Series units.
+Power related functions are not present on DSM and RSM Series units.